 - 4th Generation – I7-4xxx (with the x’s being numbers… note the 4 with three more numbers (and perhaps a letter) following).

-If you go with the AMD chips, you’re going to do fine, especially on a budget.
+The 5th generation processors are not out in the name brands yet, and I wouldn’t go with anyone who claims that they are offering a 5th Generation chip now.
 Avoid older CPUs, unless your budget just can’t handle it.
 Don’t buy the latest and greatest super-chip either.
 If the cost of the CPU is bogging down the price your computer, it’s not worth it.
+If you go with the AMD chips, you’re going to do fine, especially on a budget.

 Tablets live in their own world with CPU, so go for the latest and you’re fine.

 - Unless you’re running something highly demanding, you don’t need the chip that was announced last week, or even last month.
-The 4th Generation Intels came out in July and September, so they are still kind of fresh.
+Again, 5th Generation Intels are coming, but don’t wait.
+The 4th Generation Intels are the most recent, so they are fresh, but the next time to look at the chip market is towards the back-to-school time in summer.
 The 3rd Generation is perfectly fine for most people, but only for a decent discount.

 - Due to differences in the operating systems, the Mac OS can handle a chip that is a little bit less powerful, so long as you are not running Windows using Parallels (etc).
-If you run Windows on the machine, however, it will run at the slower chip speed).
+If you run Windows on the machine, however, it will runswe.